-BEIGENE, LTD. NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2024, 2023 AND 2022 (Amounts in thousands of U.S. Dollar ("\$") and Renminbi ("RMB"), except for number of shares and per share data)
+BEIGENE, LTD. NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2024, 2023 AND 2022 (Amounts in thousands of U.S. Dollar ("\$") and Renminbi ("RMB"),

 Cash, Cash Equivalents and Restricted Cash

 Cash and cash equivalents

 Cash and cash equivalents consist of cash on hand and bank deposits, which are unrestricted as to withdrawal and use.
 The Company considers all highly liquid investments with an original maturity date of three months or less at the date of purchase to be cash equivalents.
 Cash equivalents which consist primarily of money market funds are stated at fair value.